edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

   And now we can integrate this LLM-related code with the rest of the app.
-First, let's set up the function that prepares LLM inputs:
+First, let's set up a function that prepares LLM inputs:

   .. code-block:: python